Digital Image Correlation (DIC) for Aircraft OEMs

 Digital Image Correlation has a variety of applications including:

-- Structural analysis of aircraft wings and shear panels
+- structural analysis of aircraft wings and shear panels

-- Strain analysis of metal aircraft structures including rotor blades
+- strain analysis of metal aircraft structures including rotor blades

-- High temperature coating
+- high temperature coatings

-- Aircraft wheels and braking system
+- aircraft wheels and braking systems

-Digital Image Correlation (DIC) is a non-contact, non-interferometric measurement technique that uses high-resolution machine-vision digital cameras to accurately measure surface deformation in two or three dimensions.
+DIC is a non-contact, non-interferometric measurement technique that uses high-resolution machine-vision digital cameras to accurately measure surface deformation in two or three dimensions.
 This measurement is presented graphically in a number of ways such as a 2D strain map overlaying the test specimen, or a 3D displacement map showing the specimen surface and how it moves throughout the test.

 This technique can measure contour, deformation, vibration and strain on a variety of different materials and can be applied to range of sample sizes.
 We can provide accurate results on your samples and a full analytical interpretation of data, helping you quickly understand where and how failures have occurred and provide solutions to these problems.